Search the historical London street directory and pub history site by surname, street or pub name

 changes through the years because of slum clearance, road renaming and modern

 office building.
-It does not use post codes at present, this will change.
+It often does not use post codes, although this will change.
 I am

-adding the modern pubs as I find them, although there is little historical
+adding many of the modern pubs as I find them, although there is often very little historical

 detail for these.

 London is very interesting as it bore the brunt of the WWII bombings, as did many other places, but also went through a major road renaming process between 1938 and 1944 - and at many other periods prior to this.
 Many of the roads with similar names were simply renamed to distinct road names.
 This is where the 1944 listing of Pubs is incredibly important.
 The early street numbering was often rather random, as was the later addition of postcodes.
 If you travel into modern London, you will often recognise the place names on the modern London railway stations, but with little perspective of what the area was like before London councils cleared swathes of 'slum' housing, or as is more often the case, cleared whole communities for the London Docklands corporation, for example.
 If you do visit Docklands, do spend some time at the rather excellent London Docklands museum (Entrance is free, and it is also rather brilliant).

 Pubs, like churches move slowly over a period of time, I use this to my advantage; as I do other buildings like hospitals.
 The public houses are listed by church parish as they would have existed before 1900 - many of these are no longer in existence.
 In addition to this, I am adding modern pubs as they are opened, and also list the many thousands of pubs which are closing all of the time.
 The site is a little lacking in modern history, and does not always have post codes or a recognisable modern address.